Max77788/Max77788/README.md

 - 👋 Hi, my name is Max
 - 👀 I am aspiring Data Analyst.
 I love Data Science!
-- 🌱 I am currently learning Business Administration and Computer Science
+- 🌱 I am currently learning Business Administration and Computer Science in IU International University of Applied Sciences
-- 💞️ I am looking forward to meet expirienced professionals of the Data Science to learn from  and cooperate with them
+- 💞️ I am looking forward to contribute into business's prospering using my data skills and expand my competence in the real-world environment.
 - 📫 How to reach me: e-mail - mmatronin@gmail.com

 <!---